Fast weak-KAM integrators for separable Hamiltonian systems: Long time behavior in the periodic case

-In this periodic case, the weak-KAM theorem allows to study the long time behavior of the solution of \eqref{eq:hjb} defined by the Lax-Oleinik semi-group: \begin{pr} Assume that the hypothesis $\textbf{{(i)}}$ and $\textbf{{(iii)}}$ are satisfied.
-Then there exists a unique constant $\overline H$ such that there exists a $\mathbb{Z}\times \mathbb Z^n$-periodic continuous function $u^*: \R\times \R^n \to \R$ verifying for all $t>0$,
+In this periodic case, the weak--KAM theorem allows to study the long time behavior of the solution of \eqref{eq:hjb} defined by the Lax--Oleinik semi--group: \begin{pr} Assume that the hypotheses $\textbf{{(i)}}$ and $\textbf{{(iii)}}$ are satisfied.
+Then there exists a unique constant $\overline H$ for which the equation